The course consists of several elements

 - Models returned with comments and a mark out of /5.
 If your model scores less than 4/5 then you are encouraged to resubmit corrected models for 80% of full marks.
-Re-submissions are due at noon on the day following the next class.
+Re-submissions are due the following Friday at midnight.

 - We will frequently work a model from class to class.
 This means that there are no deadline extensions.
 If you do not have the previous model completed then you will have nothing with which to work when the class continues.
 If you miss a class remember that the template and class powerpoint are on Compass.

 - An in-class exercise is the modeling equivalent to a pop-quiz.

 - In-class exercises are designed to test your modeling skills under pressure.
 They are worked in-class and are due at the end of the specified time period.

 - There are no re-submissions.